ZiWang-ZW/ZiWang-ZW.github.io/_pages/about.md

 Misc
 ======
-I enjoy many sports like badminton, tennis, swimming, basketball, and skateboard.
+I enjoy many sports like badminton, tennis, swimming, basketball, [padding board](https://ziwang-zw.github.io/files/paddingboard.jpg), and skateboard.

 I am interested in playing and developing video games.
 I am also a fan of D&D and MTG.